harshraj22/Dis-Sim/Readme.md

 ## Intro:
 Dis-Sim is a Microservices architecture based distributed image similarity measuring system.
 It uses asynchronous message queue to communicate across microservices.
 Its distributed architecture makes it highly scalable and fault tolerant.
+It has a built in data monitoring and analytics service which uses Kafka as a message broker, and sqlite3 as a database.

 ![architecture](./artifacts/architecture.png)